duparq/hwa/doxygen/using.md

 =========

-First of all, in order to use the HWA facilities, the symbol `HW_DEVICE` must be defined with the name of the device before `hwa.h` is included:
+First of all, in order to use the HWA facilities, the symbol `HW_DEVICE` must be defined with the name of the target device before `hwa.h` is included:

 @code
 #define HW_DEVICE	attiny44